AUTHORS

 Review Guidelines

-Detailed review guidelines are forthcoming, and will be informed by feedback from the HRI community.
+Review guidelines and criteria were informed by feedback from the HRI community via the survey here.

 Publication Guidelines